-An employer must register and pay NI on behalf of their employee if they are paid £149 or more per week.
+An employer must register and deduct NI from their employee if they are paid £153 or more per week.
 An employer must also register if their employee has another job, even if they are paid below the threshold.

 Tax and NI payments

 If an employer's monthly tax and NI bill is below £1,500 they only have to pay tax and NI to HMRC on a quarterly basis.

 19 January 2015